Phase Two: Music Studio Equipment for Recording vocals and live instruments

 4. Record your vocals.

 Alright, you've recorded it all by now.
-Onward to Phase Three in creating your home recording studio: Equipment for mixing down your songs.
+Onward to Three in creating your home recording studio: Equipment for mixing down your songs.